Questions Canadians Should Always Ask When Planning a Destination Wedding

 4. Is the destination wedding ceremony venue accessible?

 When you think of a destination wedding, it instantly conjures up visions of beach ceremony at sunset, with the sea stretching out to the horizon.
 Trouble is, sand and wheelchairs don’t mix.
-How will guests with mobility issues be able to participate in your “I do’s”?
+Always ask this question when planning destination weddings for Canadians: How will guests with mobility issues be able to participate in your “I do’s”?
 Check in advance whether or not the venue is accessible by a paved walkway or boardwalk.
 If you’re booking into one of those sprawling all-inclusive resorts, inquire if they offer transportation from guest rooms to the ceremony location.
 The last thing you want after dolling yourself up is to get drenched in sweat hoofing it down to the service.

 5. How can you ensure everyone’s health and safety?